nosoop/SM-TFCustomAttributeStarterPack/README.md

 ### Building

-This project can be built in a reproductive manner with [Ninja](https://ninja-build.org/), `git`, and Python 3.
+This project can be built in a consistent manner with [Ninja](https://ninja-build.org/), `git`, and Python 3.

 1. Clone the repository and its submodules: `git clone --recurse-submodules ...`